tmkmanoj12/learn/content/health/books/rujuthadiwekar/dont_looose_your_mind_loose_weight/about_vitamins_minerals.md

 - for **Iron** , it requires adequate protein , vitamin **B** ans **C** to form heamoglobin(blood)

+# Vitamins

-# Vitamin A
+## Vitamin A

 - found in

 - whole and low fat milk

 - dark leafy vegetables

 - all orange , yello vegetables

 - liver and kidney

 - Forms of vitamin A found in plant sources are called **carotene**

 > We need it because it supports our immune functions , helps improve eye sight , crucial for growth and development in the body

+- Carotene is a potent antioxiadnt which protects cells against free radicals

+{{% notice tip %}}

+Take it when you are stressed or travelling

+{{% /notice %}}

+- Why you get too much tires after crash diet , too much exercise or a period of stress is due to deficiency of vitamin A

+- So if your lifestyle is stressed most of the time you need more vitamin A

+- Best way is to increase carotene content

+- Best time to take vitamin A is after a stressful period of day ,after a big workout or a long flight

+- Carotenes are also a good way of **combating acne** , help prevent cancer , maintain healthy reproductive system and reduce vaginal infections